 Cooperation for innovation

 GIZ, along with the software company SAP and the Business Angel Network of Armenia (BANA), supports the SAP Startup Factory, which was founded in 2020.
 The Startup Factory advises start-ups on developing business models and facilitates the sharing of experiences.
 Grigor Hovhannisyan, director for BANA, says, 'The project provides unprecedented opportunities for Armenian start-ups.
 The start-ups collaborate with the top experts and specialists and also expand their customer base.
 This offers great potential for the entire region, including areas outside Armenia.'

 At the Startup Factory, the business founders work closely with international IT experts and receive individual support.
 This cooperation benefits everyone.
-So far, 19 start-ups have participated.
-80 per cent are now working with SAP and thus gaining access to the international market.
+So far, more than 20 start-ups have participated.
+80 per cent worked with SAP and thus gaining access to the international market.
 This promotes Armenia as an IT location and has global impacts at the same time, since the digital innovations are available worldwide.